NBA Rumors: Former Knick Allonzo Trier Entering G League Draft

 News of the 24-year-old's ground-up approach to continuing his career at the world's highest level of basketball competition comes on the same day the G League began revealing the details of its forthcoming 2021 campaign.

-Per a release on its official site, the league will officially tip-off a truncated season in February with all games being contested within a bubble campus at Disney World.
-As was the case when the NBA utilized the same space to conclude its 2019-20 season amid the COVID-19 pandemic, players, coaches and staff will all live on-site while adhering to health and safety protocols.
+Per a release on its official site, the league will officially kick off a truncated season in February with all games being contested within a bubble campus at Disney World.
+As was the case when the NBA utilized the same venue to conclude its 2019-20 season amid the COVID-19 pandemic, players, coaches and staff will all live on-site while adhering to health and safety protocols.

 After going undrafted in 2018, Trier joined the Knicks organization on a two-way deal that would have seen him split time between the NBA club and its developmental affiliate, the Westchester Knicks.
-However, the 6-foot-5 shooting guard ultimately bypassed the G League altogether when he became the first two-way signee to earn a guaranteed contract within the first two months of a season.
+However, the 6-foot-5-inch shooting guard ultimately bypassed the G League altogether when he became the first two-way signee to earn a guaranteed contract within the first two months of a season.

-During a surprisingly successful rookie campaign, Trier played in 64 games (starting in three) and averaged 11 points, three rebounds and two assists in 23 minutes per contest, as tracked by RealGM.
+During a surprisingly successful rookie campaign, Trier played in 64 games and started three, averaging 10.8 points, 3.1 rebounds and 1.9 assists in 23 minutes per contest, as tracked by RealGM.
 Along the way, he connected on better than 39 percent of his three-point attempts.
 He scored a career-high 31 points and collected 10 rebounds in a January 2019 loss to the Houston Rockets.